sam-hosseini/freelancing-in-finland/README.md

   * Fiscal year can be the same as `calendar` year and finish at the end of December.
   * Fiscal year can also end at other times, like end of September, March, etc.
   * A lot of companies have their fiscal year the same as `calendar` year and this makes accounting offices really busy during the turn of the year.
-To avoid this busy season, you can choose a fiscal year that ends well before (September) or after (April) the turn of the year.
+To avoid this busy season, you can choose a fiscal year that ends well before or after the turn of the year, like September or April.

 * Choose your company's number of shares.
   * I recommend 10,000 shares for the target audience of this guide based on my own accountant's advice.